 The Western Story

-So, if we ask the question about dialogue between Buddhist philosophy and Western philosophy, we encounter many of the same problems, because just as it is the case in Buddhism, in Western philosophy as well it is not just one philosophy.
+If we ask the question about dialogue between Buddhist philosophy and Western philosophy, we encounter many of the same problems, because just as it is the case in Buddhism, in Western philosophy as well, there is not just one philosophy.
 There are many, many different philosophers over a very long period of history that have written extensively in our Western civilizations, going back to the ancient Greeks and all the way up to modern times.
 Although many of these Western philosophers have discussed the same issues among themselves, this has also been in a large variety of languages, and there have been problems associated with translating these key issues from one Western language to another.
-So, again, I think we need to go back to this principle that I discussed earlier, that we can only speak about one particular system at a time.
+Again, I think we need to go back to this principle that I discussed earlier, that we can only speak about one particular system at a time.
 We have to look at its own definitions and its own terms and the larger context of other aspects of thought that might be part of the same system, and then we can compare one Western system with one Buddhist system.
-Otherwise, if we try to generalize, often it is not so productive.
-It may give a rough idea, but usually it is quite imprecise.
+Otherwise, if we try to generalize, it is often not so productive.
+It may give a rough idea, but usually, it is quite imprecise.

-Of course there is value in an historical approach.
-In order to trace the development of certain terms and specific philosophical issues within, say, Indian Buddhism or in Tibetan Buddhism – this is something which is not part of the traditional methodology that we find in any of the traditional Buddhist areas, this is a Western methodology.
-It is something that certainly we could apply to our study of Buddhist philosophy and it’s something that helps us, as Westerners, to understand.
+Of course, there is value in a historical approach.
+In order to trace the development of certain terms and specific philosophical issues within, say, Indian Buddhism or in Tibetan Buddhism, this is something that is not part of the traditional methodology that we find in any of the traditional Buddhist areas; this is a Western methodology.
+It is something that we could certainly apply to our study of Buddhist philosophy, and it’s something that helps us, as Westerners, to understand.

-In Buddhism we speak about different types of what I call deep awareness.
+In Buddhism, we speak about different types of what I call “deep awareness.”
 For those who know Sanskrit, this is the term jnana.
-Although that term has many, many different meanings in different contexts, one meaning is a system of five types of very basic ways in which the mind works, for everybody, including the earthworm.
+Although that term has many, many different meanings in different contexts, one meaning is a system of five types of very basic ways in which the mind works, for everybody, including an earthworm.

 One of these types of deep awareness is individualizing, to know the individuality of things.
-So, we can tell one thing apart from something else, and know the individual characteristics of one thing.
+We can tell one thing apart from something else and know the individual characteristics of one thing.
 If we look at the Tibetan Buddhists, we find that this type of way in which the mind knows things is especially prominent in their way of thinking.
-So, they are very, very good at describing things within one specific system.
+They are very, very good at describing things within one specific system.

 Another of these five types of deep awareness is called equalizing deep awareness.
-With this type of way of knowing, we put things together into equal categories, equally into a category.
+With this type of way of knowing, we put things together equally into a category.
 We see what is the commonality of various things, so we can equalize them, in a sense.
 For instance, there are so many different kinds of dogs, but we are able to see them all as dogs.
-But, with individualizing we would know “this dog.”
+However, with individualizing, we would know “this dog.”
 Our Western way of thinking is very good at this equalizing deep awareness.
 We can see patterns very well, and our education system teaches us that.

-So, if we ask what type of Western methodology can be useful for studying Buddhist philosophy, I would not recommend trying to find equivalent metaphysical terms in the West for Buddhist terms, because they already have their own definitions in our systems.
-But rather we emphasize what we are especially good at, which is to see the patterns in order to understand the development of various thoughts, which helps us as Westerners, to be able to understand more fully and deeply.
+If we ask what type of Western methodology can be useful for studying Buddhist philosophy, I would not recommend trying to find equivalent metaphysical terms in the West for Buddhist terms because they already have their own definitions in our systems.
+Rather, we emphasize what we are especially good at, which is to see the patterns in order to understand the development of various thoughts, which helps us as Westerners to be able to understand more fully and deeply.

 What about the three other types of deep awareness?

 The other three types of deep awareness are, first of all, the type that is like a mirror, with which we take in information.
-It doesn’t mean reflecting like the mirror, I think our Western image would be much better a camera or audio recorder.
-And then there is accomplishing awareness.
-“Accomplish” means to do something, how to relate to things, what to do with them.
-And then, what’s called “dharmadhatu.”
-That’s a Sanskrit word, which means the awareness of the reality of things, what things are and, on a deeper level, how they exist.
+It doesn’t mean reflecting like a mirror.
+I think our Western image would be much better with a camera or audio recorder.
+Then, there is accomplishing awareness.
+“Accomplish” means to do something, how to relate to things, what to do with them, and then, what’s called “dharmadhatu.”
+That’s a Sanskrit word, which means the awareness of the reality of things, what things are, and, on a deeper level, how they exist.

-If we take our friendly earthworm as an example, the earthworm will approach something and take in the information, for instance food, and it is able to put that information together with other information so that it knows that this is food, not a rock.
-It would individualize this little piece of food that is something to eat, not that one; and it knows what to do with it, namely to eat it, and it knows what it is.
+If we take our friendly earthworm as an example, the earthworm will approach something and take in the information, for instance, a piece of food; it is able to put that information together with other information so that it knows that this is food and not a rock.
+It would individualize this little piece of food that is something to eat, and not that one; it knows what to do with it, namely to eat it, and it knows what it is.
 It does not have a word for food, but it has some sort of concept that it is edible.
 This is the way that the mind in general works according to this analysis for all beings.

-I think in terms of any definition, each word in the definition has a definition, it’s not just the technical terms.
-This of course poses a problem for communication in general.
-Is communication possible between two people, Bbecause everybody has their private definitions as well as the dictionary definitions?
-But what I was referring to is the definitions of the major terms and the necessity to study broadly in order to understand the system.
+I think in terms of any definition, each word in the definition has a definition; it’s not just the technical terms.
+This, of course, poses a problem for communication in general.
+Is communication possible between two people because everybody has their private definitions as well as the dictionary definitions?
+However, what I was referring to is the definitions of the major terms and the necessity to study broadly in order to understand the system.

-I don’t think that translation is impossible, in fact I’m a big proponent that everything can be translated.
-But many of the terms which have been chosen by nineteenth century missionaries, etc. for translating Buddhist terms are not really appropriate.
-They don’t fit the terms.
-So, we have to look at the definition and find something that actually means it.
-Thank you.
+I don’t think that translation is impossible; in fact, I’m a big proponent that everything can be translated, but many of the terms that have been chosen by 19th-century missionaries for translating Buddhist terms are not really appropriate.
+They don’t fit the terms, so we have to look at the definition and find something that actually means it.